pecamardelli/appstore-demo/README.md

 If you need to install MySQL server on your machine, check [this reference](https://dev.mysql.com/doc/refman/8.0/en/installing.html).
 If you have a remote host, then put all the data in the `.env` file.

-Once MySQL is installed and accessible, create the database and a user and reflect this data with your `.env` file.
+Once MySQL is installed and accessible, create the database and a user and reflect this data with your `.env` file and config files.

 The app will load example content automatically at the first run, so make sure you have access and permissions to the database and everything will be set up magically.
-It will check if the tables are empty and will populate them if that's the case and do nothing otherwise.
+It will check if the tables are empty and it will populate them if that's the case and do nothing otherwise.

 ## Frontend Installation